Skip to main content

 A doula, translated from the original Greek language, means "a woman who serves".
 She serves families in the birth and postpartum period by providing evidence-based information, resources, emotional and physical support, while "mothering the mother" as she transitions into motherhood.

-In 1973 American Medical Anthropologist, Dana Raphael coined the word "doula" as a woman outside the family who tenders the new mother, so she can successfully breastfeed.
-Her book The Tender Gift: Breastfeeding so beautifully describes the shift that happens when a woman becomes a mother, known as Matrescence.
-This book is one that I hold dear and it has become a model of care for me as a Postpartum Doula.
-Although it was written in the 70s and is now out of print, I resonate with it so much and love lending it out to my clients from time to time.
+In 1969 American Medical Anthropologist, Dana Raphael coined the word "doula" as a woman outside the family who tenders the new mother, so she can successfully breastfeed.
+Her book The Tender Gift: Breastfeeding so beautifully describes the process of becoming a mother, called "matrescence" This book is one that I hold dear and it has become a model of care for me as a Postpartum Doula.
+Although it was published in the 70s and is now out of print, I resonate with it so much and love lending it out to my clients from time to time.
 So many feelings, emotions, and hormonal changes happen during the birth and postpartum period and it's incredibly important for women to be supported and nurtured during this sacred phase.
 However you chose to define your doula work, know that you are valued as you pour your heart and passion into the lives of families.
 Keep doula'ing your thang!

 I currently serve Houston, Tx and surrounding areas, offering postpartum doula support, lactation visits (both in-home and virtual) and gentle sleep coaching.
-You can follow my doula journey @ instagram.com/newbynurturing and if you would like to inquire about my services please fill out my contact form > newbynurturing.com/contact
+You can follow my doula journey > here and if you would like to inquire about my services please fill out my contact form > here

 Happy World Doula Week!